thegreatone9/GearShare/README.md

 ## Dispute Resolution Flow

-After an item is returned, the lender inspects it and decides on the security deposit:
+After an item is returned, the merchant inspects it and decides on the security deposit:

-1. **Pending Deposit Return** — Lender reviews the returned item
+1. **Pending Deposit Return** — Merchant reviews the returned item
 2. **Settle** — No damage found.
-Deposit is refunded to the borrower.
+Deposit is refunded to the client.
 Status → `COMPLETED`
 3. **File Claim** — Damage found.
-Lender retains the deposit and submits evidence
+Merchant retains the deposit and submits evidence
-4. **Submit Evidence** — Borrower uploads counter-evidence defending their deposit
+4. **Submit Evidence** — Client uploads counter-evidence defending their deposit
 5. **Admin Judgment** — Admin reviews both sides and enforces a final decision (refund, deduction, or additional charge).
 Status → `COMPLETED`